jaakkopaakkonen/rung/README.md

 Task is a single piece or module of execution which always has a name, or target, in string format.

-## Content
 Task always has also content of what it actually does.

-The actual work implementation of the task can be defined in a shell script, python code or with json configuration files.
+The content, the actual work implementation of the task can be defined in a shell script, python code or with json configuration files.

+Json configuration files for task definitions end up calling executable binaries in the system with different argument values.
+Python task definitions usually do not call external executables but stay in the python domain.

+You can write your own task or use the tasks coming with the framework.

 ## Inputs
 Tasks may have either optional or mandatory inputs.